 If you’ve read some of our other guides to link prospecting, then you should have a solid understanding of what’s involved in link building and why it’s so important.
 For the uninitiated, let’s start off with a few basics.

 Essentially, link prospecting (or link building) is the process of finding backlinks for your site.
 The more high-quality, relevant, high-ranking backlinks you have pointing back at your landing page or site’s pillar content, the faster and easier it will be for your site to rank organically in Google SERPs (search engine rank page) results.

 By using tools like Ranktracker’s Keyword Finder, SERP Checker and Web Audit tool, you’ll be able to identify key competitors in your niche.
-Then, you’ll be able to use the Backlink Finder (comming soon!) tool to hijack their backlinks and use the same high-quality backlinks to build up your site’s search engine ranking for similar or secondary keywords in the same niche!
+Then, you’ll be able to use the Backlink Checker tool to hijack their backlinks and use the same high-quality backlinks to build up your site’s search engine ranking for similar or secondary keywords in the same niche!

 One of the most important things to remember as you’re engaged in the link building process, though, is that you need to stay organized.
 Without having organized files, spreadsheets, and schedules, your link building efforts will be a lot harder (and take a lot longer).

 In this piece, we’ll be discussing some key organizational tips and strategies that you can use to help your link prospecting process be more efficient and effective.
 If you’re ready for your site to hit the top results in Google and have tons of high-quality backlinks, then you’ve come to the right place!
 It’s time to rank up, cadets.